Think-iT-Labs/aws-patterns-edc/README.md

 > The S3 bucket name should be globally unique.
 For more information about naming rules, see the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).

 ### Prepare Company Y s3 bucket to receive the data asset.
-Company Y needs to create an S3 bucket to receive the data asset shared by Company X. in reallty the company Y CONNECTOR AFTEREHRN IT COME FOR STRANGET IT WILL USE HTTP PUSH TO PUSH THE DATA ASSET TO THE COMPANY Y S3 BUCKET.
+Company Y needs to create an S3 bucket to receive the data asset shared by company X. in reallty the company Y CONNECTOR AFTEREHRN IT COME FOR STRANGET IT WILL USE HTTP PUSH TO PUSH THE DATA ASSET TO THE COMPANY Y S3 BUCKET.
 As fro comeny x The following commands create an S3 bucket with default security settings.
 We highly recommend consulting [Security best practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html).